Decomposition of Unitary Matrices for Finding Quantum Circuits: Application to Molecular Hamiltonians

+For the unitary matrix representation of a candidate approximation circuit, $U_a$, in the optimization and a given target unitary matrix $U_t$, William et al. \cite{Williams99automateddesign} described the quality of the circuit as follows:

+where $U_t$ and $ U_a \in U^{2^n}$ and $f=0$ when $U_t=U_a$.
+Since the global phase differences between two quantum systems are physically indistinguishable; when $U_t$ and $U_a$ are different only in terms of their global phases, the value of $f$ should be zero.
+However, Eq.\ref{Williamserror} is unlikely to produce zero for this case.
+Here, instead of Eq.\ref{Williamserror}, we use the trace fidelity error which ignores the global phase differences; hence, makes the optimization easier by diversifying the reachable solutions for a problem in complex space.
+The trace fidelity is given by:

-where C is the correctness; $N=2^n$ ($n$ is the number of qubits); the symbol $\dagger$ represents the complex conjugate transpose of a matrix; and Tr(..) is the trace of a matrix.
-This definition ignores the global phase differences which are physically indistinguishable; hence, makes the optimization easier by diversifying the reachable solutions for a problem in complex space.
-C obtained from Eq.(\ref{correctness1}) determines how much $U_f$ looks like $U_g$ and is in the range $\left[0,1\right]$ since the product of two unitary matrices is another unitary matrix all eigenvalues of which have absolute value 1, and when $U_f=U_g$, $|Tr(U_fU_g^\dagger)|$ is equal to $2^n$; hence, the value of the correctness is 1.
+where $N=2^n$ ($n$ is the number of qubits); the symbol $\dagger$ represents the complex conjugate transpose of a matrix; and $Tr(..)$ is the trace of a matrix.
+Since the product of two unitary matrices is another unitary matrix all eigenvalues of which have absolute value 1, $\mathcal{F}$ is always in the range $\left[0,1\right]$ and is equal to 1 when $U_a=U_t$.
+The fidelity error used in the optimization to measure how similar the unitary operators $U_a$ and $U_t$ are is defined as \cite{Vidal}: